-We are now coming up on Budget Season for our schools, and in many school districts that tends to coincide with labor group contract renegotiations.
+Budget Season for our schools often tends to coincide with labor group contract renegotiations.

 The public school fiscal year is aligned with the school year, which runs from July 1st through June 30th of the following year.
 State law requires that school districts outline their budget proposals in public meetings and have them approved by their Board.
 That process usually begins in April or May.
 Coincident with this is often the renegotiation of contracts with labor groups.
 Given 80 to 90% of most school district budgets are labor cost, any change in those contracts can have a huge impact on the budget.
 And since the impact is compounded over time (raises are given as a percentage, so an increase now leads to higher dollar increases in the future), that can have more impact on future budgets than it does on the immediate next year.